 The FAA has determined that the cumulative noise energy exposure of individuals to noise resulting from aviation activities must be established in terms of yearly Day/Night Average Sound Level (DNL).
 However, the FAA recognizes CNEL as an acceptable alternative metric for airport projects in California.
-Both DNL and CNEL account for the noise levels of all individual aircraft events, the number of times those events occur, and the period of day/night in which they occur over a complete 24-hour period.14 However, DNL adds a 10-dB weighting to noise events occurring during nighttime hours (10:00 p.m. to 7:00 a.m.).
+Both DNL and CNEL account for the noise levels of all individual aircraft events, the number of times those events occur, and the period of day/night in which they occur over a complete 24-hour period.
+However, DNL adds a 10-dB weighting to noise events occurring during nighttime hours (10:00 p.m. to 7:00 a.m.).
 The addition of 10-dB reflects people's increased sensitivity to noise at night when ambient sound levels are lower.
-CNEL includes a 4.77-dB weighting to noise events occurring during nighttime hours.
+CNEL includes a 4.77-dB weighting to noise events occurring during the evening hours (7:00 p.m. to 10:00 p.m.), in addition to the 10-dB weighting during nighttime hours.
 Table 1 in Appendix A to 14 CFR Part 150, Airport Noise Compatibility Planning, provides compatible land use guidelines that determine that all land uses are considered compatible when compared to noise levels less than DNL 65 dB.